SaliElloh/Collocation-Detection-/README.md

     ```

 3. **View Results**:
    - After running the script, the output files will be generated in the project directory.
-You should see CSV files like unigrams_bigrams.csv and unigram_bigram_counts.csv.
+You should see CSV files like unigrams_bigrams.csv, unigram_bigram_counts.csv, and co_occurrence_table.csv.

 <!-- Results -->